 From the heart of Penedès, Spain's sparkling wine center, this Reserve Cava is crafted from all estate grown fruit (Macabeo and Parellada).
-Thirty months aging on lees explains the toasted brioche and smoky aromatic apple on the nose and gives this Cava a creamy elegance and fuller-body on the palate.
-The fruit is well integrated with apple, quince and some citrus weighing in alongside a mineral-driven finish.
-Rich, expressive, and focused, the Segura Viudas Brut Reserva Heredad Cava is made for caviar, sushi, roasted poultry or pork.
-Really nice pewter bottle to boot!
+Thirty months aging on lees explains the toasted brioche and smoky aromatic apple on the nose and gives this cava a creamy elegance and fuller-body on the palate.
+The fruit is well integrated with apple, quince, and some citrus weighing in alongside a mineral-driven finish.
+Rich, expressive, and focused, the Segura Viudas Brut Reserva Heredad Cava is made for caviar, sushi, roasted poultry, or pork.
+It has a really nice pewter bottle to boot!

 A top-notch cava pick, this lovely sparkling Rosado is brimming with the ripe aromas of raspberry and cherry fruit.
 On the palate, red fruit steals the limelight buffered by bubbles and balanced with optimized acidity.
 There is plenty of class in this glass and at only $18 a bottle, this Elyssia Pinot Noir Brut Cava is perfect for celebrations, picnics, appetizers, and tapas.

 Whether it's a specific celebration calling for bubbles or merely looking for a food-friendly, well-priced, extremely versatile out-of-the-box wine find, Cava has plenty to interest both beginners and enthusiasts alike.